jinfeei/tgjava/README.md

 To register a new phone, please run:

-docker run -it -v key:/root/.telegram-cli b3vis/telegram-cli
+docker run -it -v /path/to/myconfig:/root/.telegram-cli b3vis/telegram-cli

-"key" is a directory to keep telegram-cli config or session.
+/path/to/myconfig is a directory to keep telegram-cli config or session.
+Please use the same directory in docker-compose.yml.

 After that we may run the program using "docker-compose up -d" using the docker-compose.yml file in the docker folder.